diggerwoo/libocli/doc/Lexical Parsing.md

                 );
 ```

-Unless a lexcial type does have a fixed prefix string for TAB auto completion, should the prefix parameter be set to NULL.
+Unless a lexcial type does have a fixed prefix string for the TAB auto completion, should the prefix parameter be set to NULL.
 Some Libocli builtin URLs do have prefixes.
 For example, the LEX_HTTP_URL has prefix "http://" , and the LEX_HTTPS_URL has prefix "https://" .
 Other possible use cases are network interface names.
 E.g. the naming scheme of a Ethernet interface is "Ethernet<0-99>", then the prefix should be specified as "Ethernet".

 ## 3.3 How to Customize